fergd/boiler-site/README.md

 ---
 Check out other branches for different starter templates.
 - (master) boiler-naked
-- boiler-jekyll
-- boiler-sass
-- boiler-vue
+- boiler-basics

-Boiler-Naked
+Boiler-Vue.js
 ---
-A very barbones startup environment.
-Literally no frills.
-Good for trying out an idea super quick like.
+A very barbones startup environment with Vuejs.
+This is not a Vue instance with CLI and Webpack.
+This is literally for just screwing around right now.

 What's in the box?
 ----